-The Middle East & North Africa Consultants Association (MENACA) was founded in 2012 by a group of independent consultants with two complimentary goals: 1) to create a forum to better educate the U.S. business community on opportunities and business practices in the Middle East & North Africa (MENA) and 2) to create a centralized platform where those interested in doing business in the MENA can find expert assistance at a reasonable cost.
+The Middle East & North Africa Consultants Association (MENACA) was founded in 2012 by a group of independent consultants with two complementary goals: 1) to create a forum to better educate the U.S. business community on opportunities and business practices in the Middle East & North Africa (MENA) and 2) to create a centralized platform where those interested in doing business in the MENA can find expert assistance at a reasonable cost.

 MENACA can facilitate your business needs in the MENA.
-Our consortium of experienced service providers include strategic consultants, subject matter experts, lawyers, public affairs specialists, translation companies, and business services solutions companies.
+Our consortium of experienced service providers includes strategic consultants, subject matter experts, lawyers, public affairs specialists, translation companies, and business services solutions companies.
 We can help you manage the administrative, advocacy, cultural, financial, legal, licensing, regulatory and security challenges presented both in the region and in Washington D.C.

 - Administrative: We assist with securing all your office needs from: administrative support, bookkeeping, accounting, human resource needs, receptionist, and securing office space.

 - Cultural: We can develop and promote your company’s message to a Middle Eastern audience, provide technical and professional assistance with document translations, and guidance on acceptable professional and personal customs.